img

 error_result RECORD Details of error (if any) as an ErrorProto.

-cache_hit BOOLEAN Whether the query results of this job were from a cache.
+cache_hit BOOLEAN Was the query results of this job from a cache?

-destination_table RECORD Destination table for results (if any).
+destination_table RECORD The destination table shows the results (if any).

-referenced_tables RECORD Array of tables referenced by the job.
+referenced_tables RECORD An array of tables referenced by the job.

-labels RECORD Array of labels applied to the job as key, value strings.
+labels RECORD An array of labels applied to the job as key and value strings.

 timeline RECORD Query the timeline of the job.
 Contains snapshots of query execution.